unkindee/woon-landingpage/README.md

 All the general settings (colors, links, urls, page sizes etc) are located in constants.js
 All the shared styling can be found into /components/sharedStyle.js file
-All the components have generic props (color, border etc), so applying different styles and reusing it is no problem.
+All the components have generic props (color, border etc), so applying different styles and reusing is no problem.
 For example, adding a text button would look like this:

 ```
 <TextButton